spacelift-io/user-documentation/docs/integrations/webhooks.md

 In order to validate the incoming payload, you will need to have the secret handy - the one you've generated yourself when creating or updating the webhook.

 Every webhook payload comes with two signature headers generated from the combination of the secret and payload. `X-Signature` header contains the SHA1 hash of the payload, while `X-Signature-256` contains the SHA256 hash.
-We're using the exact same mechanism as GitHub to generate signatures, please refer to [this article](https://medium.com/@vampiire/how-to-verify-the-authenticity-of-a-github-apps-webhook-payload-8d63ccc81a24){: rel="nofollow"} for details.
+We're using the exact same mechanism as GitHub to generate signatures, please refer to [GitHub docs](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks#validating-payloads-from-github){: rel="nofollow"} for details.

 ## Attaching webhooks to stacks

 !!! warning
-    It's recomended to instead use the [notification policy](../concepts/policy/notification-policy.md) in order to consumer webhook data received from Spacelift.
+    We recommend that you use [notification policies](../concepts/policy/notification-policy.md) to route stack events to your webhooks.
+Stack webhook integrations are provided for backwards compatibility.

 Webhooks can be set up by Spacelift administrators on per-stack basis.
 In order to do that, navigate to the _Integrations_ section of the stack settings view.
 From the list of available integrations, select the _Add webhook_ option: